esamattis/backbone.viewmaster/README.md

 ## Event bubbling

 In order to keep views resusable their implementation should not asume anything about their parents.
-When you need to communicate with the parent views use events to send messages to them.
+When you need to communicate with the parent use events to send messages to them.
 Backbone.ViewMaster helps with this by implementing DOM like event bubbling: Event triggered in a child view is also seen on its parents all the way up to the view tree unless explicitly silenced.

 [Backbone.js]: http://backbonejs.org/